nerium1918/rusty-line-follower/README.md

 ==================

 ## Usage
-Install `avrdude`.
+First, Install `avrdude`.
 The steps for that will depend on your OS.

 Then clone this repo:
 ```
 git clone git@github.com:axiomatic-aardvark/line_follower_rust.git
 ```

-Everything is prepared so you should be able to just
+Everything is prepared so you should be able to just run the project:

 ```bash
 cargo run